sudo-project/sudo/INSTALL.md

         for BSD/OS and OpenBSD systems that support it.
         It is not possible to mix BSD authentication with other authentication methods (and there really should be no need to do so).
-Note that only the newer BSD authentication API is supported.
+Only the newer BSD authentication API is supported.
 If you don't have /usr/include/bsd_auth.h then you cannot use this.

     --with-DCE
         Enable DCE support for systems without PAM.
 Known to work on